 President Trump remains the odds-on favorite to win reelection regardless of whom the Democrats nominate.
 To the extent that the challenger can impact the race, that provides the road map for Democrats.
 Given that the odds are best for President Trump with likely voters, a Democrat who can most successfully appeal to non-likely voters would be the best opportunity for Democrats in the upcoming election.
 Speaking of which here’s how their race looks this week.

-Current average polling with the changes since the previous update.
+Current average polling with the changes since last week.